LCluber/LeadDevToolkit/git/BRANCH.md

 Each refactor should reside in its own branch, which can be pushed to the central repository for backup and collaboration.

-When refactor is complete, it gets merged back into develop.
+When refactor is complete and tested, it gets merged back into develop.
 Tests never interact directly with master.

 ### example